fabien/qworker/README.md

 Also, because all communication is handled by a shared MongoDB instance, it is entirely possible to distribute the tasks accross multiple servers, as long as the executable tasks are within the (filesystem) reach of a worker.

+## Good to know

+- Tasks should generally only be scheduled through worker.scheduleTask, unless the local agenda instance happens to know about this task.
+- Since you have access to both Agenda (`worker.agenda`) and Mubsub (`worker.mubsub`) it's possible to communicate between workers, or to trigger different pubsub events for other services.
+- Any service subscribing to the mubsub collection will be notified.